kinhlecom/kinhle.com/index.md

 V. Send forth your Spirit and they shall be created. <br/>
 R. And you shall renew the face of the earth. <br/>
 Let us pray: <br/>
-O God, by the light of the Holy Spirit you have taught the hearts of your faithful.
+O God, by the light of the Holy Spirit you have taught the hearts of your faithful. <br/>
 In the same Spirit, help us to know what is truly right and always to rejoice in your consolation.
 We ask this through Christ, Our Lord.
 Amen.

 ### Act of Contrition
 O my God, I am heartily sorry for having offended Thee, and I detest all my sins because of thy just punishments, but most of all because they offend Thee, my God, who art all good and deserving of all my love.
 I firmly resolve with the help of Thy grace to sin no more and to avoid the near occasion of sin.
 Amen.

 ### Apostles’ Creed
-I believe in God, the Father almighty, Creator of heaven and earth, and in Jesus Christ, his only Son, our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried; he descended into hell; on the third day he rose again from the dead; he ascended into heaven, and is seated at the right hand of God the Father almighty; from there he will come to judge the living and the dead.
+I believe in God, the Father almighty, Creator of heaven and earth, and in Jesus Christ, his only Son, our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried; he descended into hell; on the third day he rose again from the dead; he ascended into heaven, and is seated at the right hand of God the Father almighty; from there he will come to judge the living and the dead. <br/>
 I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and life everlasting.
 Amen.

 ### Our Father (The Lord’s Prayer)
-Our Father, who art in heaven, hallowed be Thy name; Thy kingdom come, Thy will be done on earth as it is in heaven.
+Our Father, who art in heaven, hallowed be Thy name; Thy kingdom come, Thy will be done on earth as it is in heaven. <br/>
 Give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 Amen.

 ### Hail Mary
 Hail, Mary, full of grace, the Lord is with thee.
-Blessed art thou among women and blessed is the fruit of thywomb, Jesus.
+Blessed art thou among women and blessed is the fruit of thywomb, Jesus. <br/>
 Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.
 Amen

 ### Glory Be (The Doxology)
-Glory to the Father, and to the Son, and to the Holy Spirit.
+Glory to the Father, and to the Son, and to the Holy Spirit.  <br/>
 As it was in the beginning, is now, and will be forever.
 Amen.

 ### The Fatima Decade Prayer
 O my Jesus, forgive us our sins, save us from the fires of hell; lead all souls to Heaven, especially those who have most need of your mercy.

 ### Hail, Holy Queen (Salve Regina)
-Hail, Holy Queen, Mother of Mercy, our life, our sweetness and our hope.To thee do we cry, poor banished children of Eve To thee do we send up our sighs, mourning and weeping in this valley of tears.
-Turn then, most gracious advocate, thine eyes of mercy toward us, and after this our exile show unto us the blessed fruit of thy womb, Jesus.
+Hail, Holy Queen, Mother of Mercy, our life, our sweetness and our hope.To thee do we cry, poor banished children of Eve. <br/>
+To thee do we send up our sighs, mourning and weeping in this valley of tears.
+Turn then, most gracious advocate, thine eyes of mercy toward us, and after this our exile show unto us the blessed fruit of thy womb, Jesus.  <br/>
 O clement, O loving, O sweet Virgin Mary.
 Amen

 ### Memorare
-Remember, O most gracious Virgin Mary, that never was it known that anyone who fled to thy protection, implored thy help, or sought thy intercession, was left unaided.
-Inspired by this confidence I fly unto thee, O Virgin of virgins, myMother.
-To thee do I come, before thee I stand, sinful and sorrowful.
+Remember, O most gracious Virgin Mary, that never was it known that anyone who fled to thy protection, implored thy help, or sought thy intercession, was left unaided. <br/>
+Inspired by this confidence I fly unto thee, O Virgin of virgins, myMother. <br/>
+To thee do I come, before thee I stand, sinful and sorrowful. <br/>
 O Mother of the Word Incarnate, despise not my petitions, but in thy mercy hear and answer me.
 Amen

 ### Prayer to St. Joseph
-To you, O blessed Joseph,
+To you, O blessed Joseph, <br/>
-do we come in our tribulation, and having implored the help of your most holy Spouse, we confidently invoke your patronage also.
+do we come in our tribulation, <br/>
+and having implored the help of your most holy Spouse, <br/>
+we confidently invoke your patronage also.

-Through that charity which bound you to the Immaculate Virgin Mother of God and through the paternal love with which you embraced the Child Jesus, we humbly beg you graciously to regard the inheritance which Jesus Christ has purchased by his Blood, and with your power and strength to aid us in our necessities.
+Through that charity which bound you <br/>
+to the Immaculate Virgin Mother of God <br/>
+and through the paternal love <br/>
+with which you embraced the Child Jesus, <br/>
+we humbly beg you graciously to regard the inheritance <br/>
+which Jesus Christ has purchased by his Blood, <br/>
+and with your power and strength to aid us in our necessities.

-O most watchful guardian of the Holy Family, defend the chosen children of Jesus Christ;
+O most watchful guardian of the Holy Family, <br/>
+defend the chosen children of Jesus Christ; <br/>
-O most loving father, ward off from us every contagion of error and corrupting influence;
+O most loving father, ward off from us <br/>
+every contagion of error and corrupting influence; <br/>
-O our most mighty protector, be kind to us and from heaven assist us in our struggle with the power of darkness.
+O our most mighty protector, be kind to us <br/>
+and from heaven assist us in our struggle <br/>
+with the power of darkness. <br/>
-As once you rescued the Child Jesus from deadly peril, so now protect God's Holy Church from the snares of the enemy and from all adversity;
+As once you rescued the Child Jesus from deadly peril, <br/>
+so now protect God's Holy Church <br/>
+from the snares of the enemy and from all adversity; <br/>
-shield, too, each one of us by your constant protection, so that, supported by your example and your aid, we may be able to live piously, to die in holiness, and to obtain eternal happiness in heaven.
+shield, too, each one of us by your constant protection, <br/>
+so that, supported by your example and your aid, <br/>
+we may be able to live piously, to die in holiness, <br/>
+and to obtain eternal happiness in heaven. <br/>
 Amen.

 ### De Profundis (Psalm 130)
-Out of the depths I have cried unto Thee, O Lord; Lord, hear my voice.
+Out of the depths I have cried unto Thee, O Lord; Lord, hear my voice. <br/>
 Let Thine ears be attentive to the voice of my supplication.
-If Thou, O Lord, shalt mark our iniquities: O Lord, who can abide it?
+If Thou, O Lord, shalt mark our iniquities: O Lord, who can abide it? <br/>
-For with Thee there is mercy: and by reason of Thy law I have waited on Thee, O Lord.
+For with Thee there is mercy: and by reason of Thy law I have waited on Thee, O Lord. <br/>
 My soul hath waited on His word: my soul hath hoped in the Lord.
-From the morning watch even unto night: let Israel hope in the Lord.
-For with the Lord there is mercy: and with Him is plenteous redemption.
+From the morning watch even unto night: let Israel hope in the Lord. <br/>
+For with the Lord there is mercy: and with Him is plenteous redemption. <br/>
-And He shall redeem Israel from all his iniquities.
+And He shall redeem Israel from all his iniquities. <br/>
 (Eternal rest or “Requiem aeternam”)
-Eternal rest give to them, O Lord.
+Eternal rest give to them, O Lord. <br/>
-And let perpetual light shine upon them.
+And let perpetual light shine upon them. <br/>
-May they rest in peace.
+May they rest in peace. <br/>
 Amen.

 ### Morning Offering
 O Jesus, through the Immaculate Heart of Mary, I offer you my prayers, works, joys and sufferings of this day for all the intentions of your Sacred Heart, in union with the Holy Sacrifice of the Mass throughout the world, for the salvation of souls, the reparation for sins, the reunion of all Christians, and in particular for the intentions of the Holy Father this month.
 Amen.

 ### We Fly to Thy Patronage
-We fly to Thy protection, O Holy Mother of God.
+We fly to Thy protection, O Holy Mother of God. <br/>
 Do not despise our petitions in our necessities, but deliver us always from all dangers, O Glorious and Blessed Virgin.
-Amen.
+Amen.  <br/>
 May the Divine assistance remain always with us!
 Amen

 ## PRAYERS in MASS / LATIN MASS